pts/python_info/README.txt

 The output is sorted (so its order is deterministic).

-If you run the script multiple times, the following keys are expected to have different values: 'getpid', 'getpgrp', 'getsid', 'fd.'... (especially the st_ino field).
+If you run the script multiple times, the following keys are expected to have different values: 'getloadavg', 'getpid', 'getpgrp', 'getsid', 'fd.'...
+(especially the st_ino field).